Aniketgaikwad-dev/andy/README.md

 *forms of django framework are used for accepting the file from user *to run the code first you have download whole folder and open it in and text editor and type following command ->python manage.py runserver
+*used packages
+1.pillow for image processing
+2.form xml.etree.ElementTree for parse the data from xml file 3.django rest_framework for creating api